Holmgreen/Mist/README.md

   up, down, left, right - move
   E - Cast shadow
   F - Teleport
-  C - Talk to nearby NPC
-  (Possible new keys emerge now and then for new spells)
+  (Important to advance in the game!)
+C - Talk to nearby NPC (Possible new keys emerge now and then for new spells)